Titans split with Rams in league showdown | PostIndependent.com

 Coming out of the locker rooms following halftime, Coal Ridge scored eight straight points to take a 22-21 lead as senior forward Jessica Feese and Holder hit layups, while junior guard Sam Dunn and Martinez hit jumpers to spark the home crowd after the break.

-As momentum seemed to be swinging towards Coal Ridge after a strong thirds quarter, Roaring Fork quickly responded in the final eight minutes of play, eventually going on to outscore the Lady Titans 15-9 to pick up the seven-point win in league play.
+As momentum seemed to be swinging towards Coal Ridge after a strong third quarter, Roaring Fork quickly responded in the final eight minutes of play, eventually going on to outscore the Titans 15-9 to pick up the seven-point win in league play.

 A three-pointer from Morgan would cap off the scoring for both teams, giving Roaring Fork the tough 43-36 win on the road.